HackMelbourne/Decoded-3/w1-participant-workbook.md

   ```

 ## 4. Make the Bot say "Hello, World!"
-* TODO Slides/Explanation: what are events - what is async and await (extension)
 * TODO Slides/Explanation: what are decorators?
+* TODO Slides/Explanation: what are events and callbacks - what is async and await (extension)

 💡
 💭